The Invisible Hook: Summary

-The Invisible Hook is a nonfiction story that reveals the democratic and economic forces which drove pirates.
+The Invisible Hook is a non-fiction story that reveals the democratic and economic forces which drove pirates.
 Leeson identifies economic ways of thinking and how they administered in actions of piracy, and how these customs resulted from a national response to the economic conditions of the 18th century.
 Leeson uncovered that pirates were “pioneers of democracy” (Weiss, 2008).
 Long before these methods were used in modern government, they were used effectively on pirate ships.

 Lesson explores how pirates were the first developed “orderly and honesty societies” to rebel against 17th and 18th century governments.
 Pirates formed their own democratic ways, many of these adopted from experiences on merchant ships, and created a system of checks and balances to reduce the captain’s control over many aspects of pirate life.